Friends again... |

 I have spent many fanciful hours wondering over the years what my young friend was doing with his life and what he was really like.

-Dream's change of heart gave me an intriguing chance to find out, I thought as I stood there outside his place.
-However, I am wondering about his motives: while I believe he was genuine about wanting to be friends with this foreigner, I think he was also put up to it.
+Dream's change of heart gave me an intriguing chance to find out, I thought.
+However, I was wondering about his motives: while I believe he was genuine about wanting to be friends with this foreigner, I think he was also put up to it.

 A close friend of his Mum's, Aunty Lek (as she styles herself) asked him to talk to me that night, I was to find out later.
 She likes a nightly drink, but needs someone to pay for it.
 If Dream and I made up, I suspect was was thinking, this farang with money might turn up more regularly to see him - and shout her booze by way of saying thanks.